 They also are definitely not designed for more than one person, and if you are a couple, this is not the bed size for you.
 This is also true if you have an animal that likes to sleep with you.
 Add a medium-sized dog to the mix, and you might be a little pressed for space.

-You might want to read: Best Twin Mattress
+You may want to read: Best Twin Mattress

 What is a Full Bed?